-I went back into the bathroom feeling defeated and began a frantic photoshoot, sending copious amounts of flash-on, close-up shots to my friends, who obviously did not want to see my deformity.
-I also texted a friend of mine, whose mother is a dermatologist, and asked what I could do about my crisis.
+I went back into the bathroom, feeling defeated, and began a frantic photo shoot, sending copious amounts of flash-on, close-up shots to my friends, who obviously did not want to see my deformity.
+I also texted a friend whose mother is a dermatologist, and asked what I could do about my crisis.
 Because my friend is not a dermatologist, she couldn’t provide me with the information that I needed and told me to make an appointment with her mom.
-I tend to overshare, and this was one of those instances.
+I tend to over-share, and this was one of those instances.

-What name could I give them that was fashionable and attractive, but also still a little bit warty?
-I sat for a while, rotating my foot, observing every angle and trying to think of a name that would capture the glory and beauty that was my cluster of warts.
+What name could I give them that was fashionable and attractive, but also a little bit warty?
+I sat for a while, rotating my foot, observing every angle and trying to think of a name that captured the glory and beauty that was my cluster of warts.
 The first name that popped into my head was Stephanie.
-The name rang with elegance, but my dad’s name is Stephen and he is a little bit warty, so it just felt right.
-It would be hard to name and remember each wart in the cluster, as there are about 8 or nine warts in total on my right ring toe, so I concluded that they would all be named Stephanie and that the entire cluster would be called, “The Stephanies.”
+It rang with elegance, and my dad’s name is Stephen and he is a little bit warty, so it just felt right.
+It would be hard to name and remember each wart in the cluster, as there were about eight warts on my right ring toe, so I concluded that they would all be Stephanie, and the entire cluster would be “The Stephanies.”

 Since March, The Stephanies and I have been on many journeys.
-We have been to four states, including Florida, Ohio, New York and Connecticut, made it through more than half of a lacrosse season through various bandaging techniques, and have worn flip flops and Birkenstocks, both of us fully exposed, without a care in the world.
-I will admit, I have attempted to freeze them off twice with a CVS Brand Wart Freezing Kit and a dermatologist appointment is on my calendar, but I have come to enjoy their
+We have been to four states, including Florida, Ohio, New York, and Connecticut; made it through more than half of a lacrosse season using various bandaging techniques; and have worn flip flops and Birkenstocks, fully exposed, without a care in the world.
+I will admit, I tried to freeze them off twice with a drug store wart kit.
+However, until the dermatologist appointment in a few weeks, I am doing my best to enjoy their